 While the term insider threat has somewhat been co-opted to describe strictly malicious behavior, there is a defined spectrum of insider threats.
 Not all insiders are alike and vary greatly in motivation, awareness, access level and intent.

-With each type of insider threat, there are different technical and nontechnical controls that organizations can adopt to bolster detection and prevention.
+With each type of threat, there are different technical and nontechnical controls that organizations can adopt to bolster insider threat detection and prevention.
 Gartner classifies insider threats into four categories: pawn, goof, collaborator and lone wolf.

 Pawns are employees who are manipulated into performing malicious activities, often unintentionally, through spear phishing or social engineering.
-Whether it’s an unwitting employee downloading malware to their workstation or a user disclosing credentials to a third party pretending to be a help desk employee, this vector is one of the broader targets for attackers seeking to cause harm to the organization.
+Whether it’s a negligent employee downloading malware to their workstation or a user disclosing credentials to a third party pretending to be a help desk employee, this vector is one of the broader targets for attackers seeking to cause harm to the organization.

 One example involved Ubiquiti Networks, which was a victim of a spear-phishing attack in which emails from senior executives directed employees to transfer $40 million to a subsidiary’s bank account.
 The employees were unaware at the time that the emails were spoofed and the bank account was controlled by fraudsters.